All Guides About Start Here

 ⚙️

-What successful micro SaaS founders actually use • Total cost at $0 MRR: ~$20/month
+What successful micro SaaS founders actually use • Total cost before any sales: about $20 a month

 Full breakdown: Indie Hacker Tool Stack guide

-The standard technical stack for a solo-built micro SaaS in 2026: a builder like Lovable or Cursor for the product itself, Supabase for the database and authentication, Lemon Squeezy for payments and tax compliance, Plausible for analytics, and Resend for transactional email.
-Total infrastructure cost before first sale: under $20/month.
-See our full indie hacker tool stack guide for a detailed breakdown of each tool.
+The standard set of tools for a solo-built micro SaaS in 2026: a builder like Lovable or Cursor for the software itself, Supabase to store user accounts and product data, Lemon Squeezy to take payments and handle sales tax, Plausible for visitor stats, and Resend to send automatic emails like receipts and password resets.
+Total cost before your first sale: under $20 a month.
+See our full guide on tools solo software builders use for a detailed breakdown of each one.

 Who Is Micro SaaS For?
 And Who Should Avoid It?